danielsaidi/website_danielsaidi/collections/_posts/2009/2009-09-19-show-all-files-in-finder.md

 ```

 An even easier way is to use the keyboard shortcut `Cmd+Shift+.`, which toggles
 the visibility instantly.
-No terminal hacking required.
+No Terminal hacks required.